LethalCompanyCommunity/ModdingWiki/docs/dev/apis/overview.md

 - Open source
 - Fairly well documented - even better if you write a wiki article<sup>[1](#fn-1)</sup>

-<a name="fn-1">1</a>: Some exceptions may be made if it's an especially groundbreaking API, or it's the only existing solution.
+<b id="fn-1" style="color: var(--vp-c-brand-1);">1</b>: Some exceptions may be made if it's an especially groundbreaking API, or it's the only existing solution.